Appointat/Appointat/README.md

 During my free time, I enjoy staying up-to-date with the latest technology trends, expanding my knowledge through personal projects, and writing technical blogs.

 Thank you for visiting my GitHub profile.
-I hope you find my projects interesting 👉 and I'm excited to connect with you 👌🏻.
+I hope you find my projects interesting 👉 and I'm excited to connect with you.